BerriJ/RcppClock/README.md

 ## Limitations

-Processes taking less than a microsecond cannot be timed.
+Processes taking less than a nanosecond cannot be timed.

 Unmatched `.tic()` and `.toc()` calls do not raise errors at compile time.
 However, they throw warnings at runtime.